Amenshamim/I-motif-genomewide-prediction/README.md

 # How to run the script?
 We used iteration for running the script on all the chromosomes.
 "seq<-bx$chr1" to "seq<-bx$chrx"
-And repeat this iteration for each chrromosome.
+And repeat this iteration for each chrromosome in R studio.